Stackclash/5e-vault/5. Mechanics/Rules/Item Types.md

 ### Ship Repair

 Repairs to a damaged ship can be made while the vessel is berthed.
 Repairing 1 hit point of damage requires 1 day and costs 20 gp for materials and labor.

+## requires installation
+_Source: Strongholds and Followers p.
+246_

+### Installation

+Some items must be **installed** in your stronghold in order to function.
+Such items cease to function if taken from the stronghold in which they were installed, and must be reinstalled to regain their power, though their powers may still work on *you* if you leave.